-All the schools we help reconstruct are also provided with a new Ventilated Improved Pit (VIP) Latrine and we have recently started to include handwashing facilities as well.
-We also find funding to provide clean drinking water at any of our schools that don't already have this.
+All the schools we help reconstruct are provided with a new Ventilated Improved Pit (VIP) Latrine and we have recently started to include handwashing facilities as well.
+We also try to find funding to provide clean drinking water at any of our schools that don't already have this.
 Many of these water supplies have benefitted whole communities and we have witnessed a great reduction in water-borne disease at all of the villages where we have worked.

 All of the schools we have helped over the years are running well.
 The majority have benefitted from increased enrolment and additional teachers employed.
 Exam performance is improving exponentially and, for the first time in many of these villages, children are completing primary education and going on to secondary school.

 You can read more about these school projects on our BUILDING SCHOOLS page and we are gradually posting pictures of all the schools, as they were before our intervention and after they were rebuilt, in our GALLERY.

-We have been able to include the refurbishment of three medical centres as part of some of our larger projects funded by substantial donations.
+We have been able to include the refurbishment of five medical centres as part of some of our larger projects funded by substantial donations.
 Each were furnished with new beds,cots and bedding as well as new medical equipment and they have dramatically improved the basic healthcare and maternity provision for many very remote communities.

-This forms part of our very large development project in Kumbo Central sub-division, which SHUMAS will be working on during 2013/14.
-More than 400 children - and motorbikes and trucks! - currently use this broken wooden bridge to get to school every day.
+More than 400 children currently use this broken wooden bridge to get to school every day.
 They have to dodge the motorbikes and trucks that also use it.
 It is extremely dangerous and, during the rainy season, the river swells and many children have been swept away.
 The new design for the bridge includes discreet walkways for pedestrains and handrails which will provide a safe route to school for the children.
 It will be opened in November 2014.